dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

-- Graph below depicts the GPU memory utilization when carrying out specific LLM task.
-This graph is computed based on the following tables.
+- Graph below depicts the GPU memory utilization during a specific stage.
+This graph is computed based on the results obtained from the experiments as detailed in the tables below.

 <img width="901" alt="image" src="https://github.com/dennislee22/FT-Merge-Quantize-Infer-CML/assets/35444414/3a30ab71-29b3-49d8-b070-0189c43f64cc"><br>